actions/importer-labs/gitlab/valet-audit-lab.md

 ## Review the Pipelines Section
 The audit summary starts by giving a summary of the types of pipelines that were extracted.
 - It shows that there are a total of 11 pipelines extracted.
 - 90% were successful.
-This means that Valet knew how to map all the constructs of the pipeline to a GitHub Actions equivalent.
+This means that Valet knew how to map **all** the constructs of the pipeline to a GitHub Actions equivalent.
 - 0% were partially successful.
-If there were pipelines that fell into this category it would means that Valet knew how to map less than 100% of the constructs to a Github Actions equivalent.
+If there were pipelines that fell into this category it would means that Valet knew how to map **less than 100%** of the constructs to a Github Actions equivalent.
 - 9% were unsupported.
 This means that the pipeline is fundamentally unsupported by Valet.
-In this example it is because one of the Projects has Auto DevOps enabled.
+In this example it is because one of the projects has Auto DevOps enabled.
 - 0% of these fail altogether.
 If there were pipelines that fall into this category, that would mean that those pipelines were misconfigured or there was an issue with Valet.

 Under the `Job types` section, we can see that the `audit` command was able to transform 10 YAML pipelines and encountered a unsupported Auto Devops pipeline